Bit depth – meaning, calculation & influence on the sound

 The bit depth (engl. bit depth) describes the Resolution of the amplitude values in the digitization of audio signals.
 The higher it is, the finer volume differences can represent a system.

-The Music production significantly influences the bit depth:
+In the Music Production significantly influences the bit depth:

 • the Intoxication behavior (quantization noise),

-• that Fine resolution in the quiet area,
+• credentials for Fine resolution in the quiet area,

-• and Tolerance to gain adjustments im Mix.
+• and the Tolerance to gain adjustments im Mix.

 👉 While CD audio works with 16 bits, modern DAWs and audio interfaces usually use 24 bits or even 32 bits float.

-Each increase of 1 bit doubles the number of possible volume levels.
+Each additional bit doubles the number of possible volume steps.

 Formula: